Rohan749/Rohan749/README.md

    </ul>
    <br>

-## 🎒 Here are some of my threads on Web-Servers, Docker and Kubernetes!
+## 🎒 Here are some of my threads on Web-Servers, Docker and Kubernetes!☸️
 <ul>
    <strong><li>What are Web Servers?</strong><br> https://twitter.com/heyrohan7/status/1481443203077505024?s=20&t=_f_tUGLWkjnOGYAuOHWnZQ</li><br>
      <strong><li>What are Kubernetes Objects?
 How to create a Deployment in your Local PC?</strong><br>